Lab 2.3 Creating robust index values

 But what about cells that exhibit poor selectivity?
 Let's look at a cell that is completely indifferent to orientation (a noisy cell):

 The problem is that, because we are sampling, one orientation has to have the largest response; the ratio between this arbitrary angle and the opposite orientation can be quite noisy, as we'll see in a minute.
 Here is a function that computes the orientation selectivity index.
-I'd recommend saving it to a new folder under your tools folder that you call neuroscience.
+Save it in a new package called +dasw/+neuro.
 Then, make sure you refresh the path by calling

 (or using whatever directory name is appropriate for your situation and computing platform).